-In a previous tip, Know!
-Underage Drinking is a Big Deal, we talked about the widespread prevalence of underage drinking and the destructive consequences it continues to create.
-We discussed the fact that alcohol is a powerful, mood-altering drug and that alcoholism is a chronic disease.
-In this tip, we focus on the role parents play when it comes to alcohol and other drugs.
+Alcohol is a powerful, mood-altering drug and alcoholism is a chronic disease.
+In this tip, we focus on the role parents and caregivers play when it comes to alcohol and other drugs.

 Dr. Lee shares the following parental tips to help protect our children from the dangers of alcohol and other drugs: